ylshaooo/keras-zero-shot-detection/README.md

 6. The training strategy is for reference only.
 Adjust it according to your dataset and your goal.
 And add further strategy if needed.

+7. For data and results analysis, you are recommended to run our scripts in the anaylsis directory as we provided.